Call 911 if the child:

 - If you breast-feed, nurse more often.

 - If you bottle feed, give your baby the usual amount of fluid, unless the baby is vomiting.
 If your baby is vomiting, give smaller amounts more frequently.
 For example, instead of 6 ounces every 4 hours, give 3 ounces every 2 hours.
-If she vomits more than once, call your doctor.
+If they vomit more than once, call your doctor.

 - If your baby eats solid food, cereal, strained bananas, and mashed potatoes, also provide fluids.